top of page

 3. When the mega forces combine - a toxic mix

-Today, there is a confluence of these two mega forces, as they are both having a higher impact on American life.
+Today, there is a confluence of these two mega forces, as they both have a higher impact on American life.
 Even before the pandemic, the use of intangibles to drive the U.S. economy was increasing rapidly.
 Just think of the large platform companies such as Amazon, Facebook, and Netflix.
 Since the pandemic, the consumer adoption of these platforms across America has accelerated.
 Please consider the stock prices of comparable large intangible v. tangible asset-based companies.
-For the 1 year since February 9, 2020, a representative intangible driven company, Amazon, the stock price has increased 59%.
-Whereas, a representative tangible driven company, ExxonMobile, has decrease by 21%.
-It would seem investors are voting for MF2 with their pocketbooks and the trend is accelerating.
+In general, platform and social media companies focused on the information age have increased far faster than companies associated with the industrial age.
+(Just compare Amazon to Exxon Mobil stock prices) It would seem investors are voting for MF2 with their pocketbooks, and the trend is accelerating.

-In terms of MF1, The Brookings Institute predicts white people will be a minority at the national level by 2045.
+In terms of MF1, The Brookings Institution predicts white people will be a minority at the national level by 2045.
 This could certainly accelerate as the latest census numbers are received.
 Also, this is very much a national average.
 There are already some communities that are minority white, or at least closer than average to minority white.
 These cities are in the front line of managing MF2 reality.
 Cities such as Miami, Houston, New York, and Sacramento.

 These mega forces are combining.
 Plus, political parties have been known to fan the flames, by exploiting our natural tribalistic tendencies to elicit fear.
 That is, fear of either being left behind in the information economy or fear of becoming a minority.